shunakiya/shunakiya/README.md

 <h1>Hi, I'm Shunsuke!</h1>

 I'm a web developer that builds user-friendly apps with Next.js, TypeScript, and Tailwind.
-I like creating tools that solve real problems for people, with attention to smooth animations, scalable solutions, and keeping up with the latest web technologies.
+I like creating tools that solve real problems for people, with attention to smooth animations and scalable solutions.

 <h2>Skills</h2>